-Alexis Gambis is a French-Venezuelan scientist-veered filmmaker who has been featured by The New York Times, TED, Nature, Science, Cell, The Village Voice, and WNYC.
-His films gravitate towards docu-fiction and embrace animal perspectives.
+Alexis Gambis is a French-Venezuelan scientist-turned filmmaker who has been featured in The New York Times, TED, Nature, Science, Cell, The Village Voice, and WNYC.
+His films combine documentary and fiction, oftentimes embracing animal perspectives.
 He has written and directed over a dozen shorts that have played at festivals worldwide.
 He is one of the 10 filmmakers of the omnibus 2014 film THE COLOR OF TIME, starring James Franco, Mila Kunis, and Jessica Chastain.

 He lives between Brooklyn, Paris and Abu Dhabi.